 a clear business case that articulates the potential increase in consumption of TDP the project will achieve

-a clear statement of how the project will capitalize on the characteristics of TDP to create new and improved products or processes
+a clear statement of how the project will capitalise on the characteristics of TDP to create new and improved products or processes

 Examples of priority markets and applications TSA will support in the Project Stream include (but is not limited to) road, rail, polymer based products, building/infrastructure initiatives and explosives.